raspberrypilearning/robot-antenna/en/step_4.md

 --- task ---

-Click on the button for a new sprite and choose a robot from the **fantasy** folder, or, if you prefer, you can draw your own robot.
+Click on the button for a new sprite and search for a robot, or, if you prefer, you can draw your own.

 [[[generic-scratch-sprite-from-library]]]